minprog/platforms/data-structures/python/efficiency/10 efficiency.md

 *Note: Both these effects will be more pronounced for smaller input sizes, and should smooth out as the input becomes larger, but computing for larger inputs requires waiting for the results longer.
-For each of the experiments in this assignment we've tried to strike a balance between the two, so the scale is large enough to see the general trend for different input sizes, but does not take too long to compute.
+For each of the experiments in this assignment we have tried to strike a balance between the two, so the scale is large enough to see the general trend for different input sizes, but does not take too long to compute.
 Note that some of these experiments are therefore done at different input scales, based on the complexity of the problems, so keep this